bhubie/talks/blazor-render-modes/slides/slides.md

 layout: section
 ---

-# Major changes with Blazor in dotnet 8 {.view-transition-title}
+# Major changes with Blazor in .NET 8 {.view-transition-title}

 ---

-# Major changes with Blazor in dotnet 8 {.view-transition-title}
+# Major changes with Blazor in .NET 8 {.view-transition-title}

 <div class="text-3xl">